 How to season pig trotters

-- Heat oil over medium heat in a heavy pan.
+- Brown meat: Heat oil over medium heat in a heavy pan.
 Add trotters to the pan and brown.
 Remove the pan from the heat.

 How to cook pig trotters (also cow trotters and goat feet)

-- When the meat is cooked through remove from the pot, reserve the liquid in which it boiled.
+- Separate: Remove the meat from the liquid in which it boiled, set both aside.
 Let everything cool to room temperature.

-- Return the pot to the stove and heat over low heat.
-Add garlic and onions and cook until the onions become translucent.
-Stir in celery stalk, then tomatoes and bell pepper.
-Add chickpeas, mix well, then the meat.
-Stir in tomato sauce and simmer for a minute.
+- Cook vegetables: Return the pot you used before to the stove and heat over low heat.
+Add the garlic, then the onion, and cook until the onion is translucent.
+Add the celery stalk and then the tomatoes and bell pepper, potatoes, carrots, chickpeas, trotters, tomato sauce, and mix.

-- Skim the fat off the liquid in which the trotters boiled.
+- Add liquid: Skim the fat off the liquid in which the trotters boiled.
 Add them to the pot (6 cups).
-Add potato, carrot and Scotch bonnet pepper.
+Add Scotch bonnet pepper.
 Simmer covered over low heat until the potatoes and carrots are cooked through.